iCliniq Logo

 What Are the Agents Affecting Fertility?

 Gonadotoxic is related mostly to the agents used in treating cancer.
 Regimens, including chemotherapy and radiotherapy, can cause adverse effects on gonadal function relative to dose-related.
+Gonadotoxic therapies target rapidly dividing cells but can also damage reproductive tissues, affecting fertility in both men and women.

-Chemotherapy protocols have the potential for gonadal toxicity as per American Society of Clinical Oncology (ASCO) recommendations on fertility preservation.
+• Chemotherapy: Chemotherapy protocols have the potential for gonadal toxicity as per the American Society of Clinical Oncology (ASCO) recommendations on fertility preservation.
 Among chemotherapeutic drugs, the alkylating agents, particularly Procarbazine and Cyclophosphamide, appear to cause the most elevated hazard in a dose-related mode, with the highest doses inducing a significant probability of permanent amenorrhea.
 However, amenorrhea induced by chemotherapy treatment may be temporary, and menstruation may return after several months post-treatment.
 The gonadotoxic effect of chemotherapy is influenced by the patient's age, type of chemotherapy, dosage, and the number of cycles employed.

 What Are the Procedures for Women to Preserve Fertility Before Cancer Treatment?